Martin-Gleiss/smartvisu/lib/widget_constructor/README.md

 <a name="ChangeLog"/></a>
 ## Change-Log

+#### 2020.05.03 - Version 1.0.0
+- added autocomplete dict for parameters with the following names "type", "mode",  "style", "colormodel", "orientation", "valueType"

 #### 2020.05.02 - Version 1.0.0
 - set filter to *svg while collectin icons in /icon/ws/ ( There is a stylesheet in the folder)
 - until no widget is selected the Widget-only dict is acive
 - added Close-Button to the Tooltip-Window
 - added closeBrackets feature for CodeMirror and solved problem with CSS
+- added direct copy of the final widget to the clipboard when rendering the widget

 #### 2020.05.01 - Version 1.0.0
 - added support for nested widgets like <pre><code>{{ basic.symbol('', 'bath.light.switch', '', icon.light('','','bath.light.value') ) }}